bitcoindevkit/bitcoindevkit.org/docs/_blog/bdk_core_pt1.md

 1. Generate and store addresses.
 2. Index transaction data. e.g. transaction outputs we own, when/if they were spent etc.
-3. Keep track of witch addresses have been given out and which have been used.
+3. Keep track of which addresses have been given out and which have been used.
 4. Be able to "roll back" our view of the above data if a re-org makes some of it stale.
 5. Keeping track of transactions related our addresses in our mempool.